-On June 26, President Trump signed an executive order implementing “merit-based reforms that will replace degree-based hiring with skills- and competency-based hiring.”
+On June 26, President Trump signed an executive order implementing “merit-based reforms that will replace degree-based hiring with skill-based and competency-based hiring.”
 While the direct impact of the order is limited to the federal government’s own hiring policies, the move was described by advisor Ivanka Trump as the government’s attempt to “lead by example.”
 And the presence at Friday’s meeting of prominent business leaders (including from IBM and Lockheed Martin) as well as the inclusion of major CEO’s on the advisory board that developed these proposals seems to indicate support from the private sector.

 Many of the reforms and initiatives discussed at Friday’s board meeting are still in the early stages and it’s not yet clear how these recommendations will play out.
 But what is clear is that the future of education and work is skill-based.
 In that sense, Friday’s meeting offers a vision into the future of learning and work in America.

 Modernizing learning and work with the language of skills